Best Scuba Diving in the World in 2025 - Bluewater Dive Travel

 Interested in diving Dumaguete?
 Join our upcoming group trip:

 Experience the spectacular variety of diving in Papua New Guinea, a less-frequented region of the South Pacific.
 Well off the beaten track, every trip to Papua New Guinea (PNG for short) is an adventure.
-You won’t find any high-end luxury resorts or liveaboards; however, you will find exceptional diving, which is why we’ve added PNG to our top dive destinations list for 2024.
+You won’t find any high-end luxury resorts or liveaboards; however, you will find exceptional diving, which is why PNG maintains its spot on our list.

 Like many remote destinations, the reefs around PNG are largely untouched and in pristine condition.
 Unlike many places on this list, PNG is not well-known for any one specific thing but offers a well-rounded dive site portfolio, including reefs, walls, macro, currents, and wrecks.
 Papua New Guinea has diving to suit every interest, so select a region that best suits your preferences.